Unlock a Battery-Less Future with Energy Harvesting

 Source: Forbes

-While solar energy still remains the largest resource for EH supplies, developers are learning to draw power from smaller contenders.
-Wiliot has released a stamp-size, battery-less, Bluetooth Tag that powers itself through ambient radio waves (Figure 2).
-Integrating RAM, ROM, onboard sensors, certified Bluteooth, an ARM CPU, flash memory, and secure communications, the Wiliot embedded printable computer costs mere cents.
-The Wiliot IoT tag can be embedded into anything (components, clothing, products, and/or packaging) and provides developers with new low cost, no maintenance ways to:
+While solar energy remains the dominant EH resource, developers are exploring power sources from smaller contenders.
+Wiliot, for instance, has released a stamp-size, battery-less Bluetooth Tag that self-powers through ambient radio waves (Figure 2).
+Featuring RAM, ROM, onboard sensors, certified Bluetooth, an ARM CPU, flash memory, and secure communications, the Wiliot embedded printable computer costs mere cents.
+The Wiliot IoT tag can be embedded into anything (components, clothing, products, and/or packaging) and offers developers with new low cost, no maintenance ways to:

 Developing Your Own Battery-Free Wireless Sensing Solution

-Technology like Wiliot’s Bluetooth Tag is the game-changer the industry needs to begin implementing battery-less IoT solutions.
+Technology like Wiliot’s Bluetooth Tag are game-changers for the industry.
 However, full integration of a battery-free future is years away.
-Mouser’s, Adam Kimmel, advises developers that achievement in a self-powering design that incorporates EH methods “is to start with ultra-low-power MCUs in applications that already have low power requirements, around 11,000W/cm2, such as wearables and remote wireless sensors.”
+Engineer and Mouser Bench Talk contributor, Adam Kimmel, advises developers that achievement in a self-powering design that incorporates EH methods “is to start with ultra-low-power MCUs in applications that already have low power requirements, around 11,000W/cm2, such as wearables and remote wireless sensors.”

 Symmetry Electronics is equipped to assist developers in their battery-less device designs.
 Our team of experienced Applications Engineers are experts in IoT and wireless sensing.
 Consultation is free and available throughout your design cycle.
 Contact Symmetry Electronics today for more information on developing your battery-free wireless sensing solution!